astrong100/CMSE410ADProject/README.md

 The datset for GWAS interactions was too large to be included so it was unfortunately unable to be included

-The primary analysis is in CMSE410Project.ipynb and additional analysis of Manhatten Plots and preliminary datset investigations are in gwasAnalytsis.ipynb
+The primary analysis is in CMSE410Project.ipynb and additional analysis of Manhatten Plots and preliminary datset investigations are in gwasAnalysis.ipynb